Data shows hurricanes and earthquakes grab headlines but inland counties top disaster list

 Floyd County keeps flooding and the federal government keeps coming to the rescue.

-In July 2022, at least 40 people died and 300 homes were damaged when the eastern Kentucky county flooded.
-It was the 13th time in 12 years that the rural county was declared a federal disaster.
+In July 2022, at least 40 people died and 300 homes were damaged in flooding across eastern Kentucky.
+It was the 13th time in 12 years that Floyd County was declared a federal disaster.
 These are disasters so costly that local governments feel they can’t pay for it all, so the governor asks the president to declare a disaster freeing up federal funds.

 "After that flood I had 500 homeless people looking at me, 'Judge what are we going to do'?" recalled Judge Robbie Williams, administrator for the county of a bit more than 35,000 people.
 "It's overwhelming and it's just a matter of time before it happens again."